-Injection Molding Resin: Polyphenylene Sulfide (PPS)engineering plastic materials that Stack Plastics uses to produce precision injection molded parts.
+Injection Molding Resin: Polyphenylene Sulfide (PPS)engineering plastic materials that Springboard uses to produce precision injection molded parts.
 Considered an exotic resin, PPS offers a wide range of advantages, including:

 - High heat resistance